-Victoria Harbour is already a stunner but add watching 40 buildings on either side of the harbour put on a light show set to music.
-Some of the best places to view the show are at some of the hotels along the harbour front with viewing areas, the Star Ferry (as seen above), or a bar like Aqua or Ozone that is on top of a tall skyscraper with good windows.
-I have viewed the light show from the ferry, my harbour facing suite at the Shangri-La Kowloon as well as Aqua.
+Victoria Harbour is already a stunner but add watching 40 buildings on either side of the harbor put on a light show set to music.
+Some of the best places to view the show are at some of the hotels along the harbor front with viewing areas, the Star Ferry (as seen above), or a bar like Aqua or Ozone that is on top of a tall skyscraper with good windows.
+I have viewed the light show from the ferry, my harbor facing suite at the Shangri-La Kowloon as well as Aqua.

 The view from Aqua